-Mr. Bellis is a Portfolio Manager on Clark Capital's Cross Asset Management Team.
+Mr. Bellis is a Portfolio Manager on the Clark Capital Fixed Income Team that is responsible for managing the Navigator® fixed income mutual funds.
 Mr. Bellis joined the adviser in 2014 and has over 10 years of industry experience across fixed income, equity, and derivatives.
 He comes to Clark Capital from Main Point Advisors, where he most recently served as a Portfolio Manager.
 He is a graduate of Penn State University with a degree in Finance and holds the CFA® designation.